TawannaWillis/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 With the Rewrite Module installed, it’s time to set up our PHP environment.
-Start by creating a new folder on your C: drive called `C:\PHP`.
+Start by creating a new folder on your C: drive called "C:\PHP".
 This will be the home for all the PHP files we’ll be working with.
 Next, grab the PHP 7.3.8 zip file (php-7.3.8-nts-Win32-VC15-x86.zip) from the installation files.
-Once you’ve got it, extract everything from that zip file straight into the `C:\PHP` folder.
+Once you’ve got it, extract everything from that zip file straight into the "C:\PHP" folder.
 Now we’re ready to get PHP integrated with IIS.
 </p>
 <br />